Haonan-DONG/Haonan-DONG.github.io/_posts/2019-06-25-evacuation.markdown

 # Emergency Evacuation Path Planning Algorithm for Indoor Fire In Commercial Buildings

 This is my first scientific research via the undergraduates' inovation practice platform.
-Our topic is delveoping an effect solution to reduce casualty loss when indoor fire occurs within complicated indoor structures.
+Our topic is developing an effect solution to reduce casualty when indoor fire occurs in complicated indoor structures.

-We use the model of combination of analytic hierarchy process and entropy weight to determine the evacuation priority of each indoor room.
+We use the model of combination of analytic hierarchy process(AHP) and entropy weight to determine the evacuation priority of each indoor room.

 Then we plan evacuation routes for each indoor room, according to its evacuation priority, with improved Dijkstra algorithm.